Drup/drup.github.io/_posts/2016-08-02-difflists.md

 [GADTvariance]: http://arxiv.org/abs/1301.2903
 [RWOvalrestr]: https://realworldocaml.org/v1/en/html/imperative-programming-1.html#the-value-restriction

 In practice, we can't use our lists in a functional manner when using append.
-Using the difference list defined at the beginning:
+Here is an example using the lists defined at the beginning:

 {% highlight ocaml %}
 let l = append l1 l2